Certified public accountant. Licensed registered nurse. Bar-certified attorney.

 “It’s another way to stand out,” she says of becoming an NBTC.
 It demonstrates, she says, “… that you’ve gone further than the average teacher.”

-Now that you know a little more about how to become a certified teacher in California and beyond, explore the on-campus and online degree options at National University’s Sanford College of Education on our program page.
+Now that you know a little more about how to become a certified teacher in California and beyond, explore the on-campus and online degree options at National University’s Sanford College of Education program page.